- The #1 Best Overall cat litter pellets are Okocat Original Cat Litter.

-In our review, the best cat litter pellets are OKOCAT Original Premium Wood clumping cat litter.
-It is most similar to clay clumping litter but uses small pellets to absorb your cat’s waste.
+In our review, the #1 Best Overall cat litter pellets are OKOCAT Original Premium Wood clumping cat litter.
+It’s most similar to clay clumping litter but uses small pellets to absorb your cat’s waste.
 The litter prevents ammonia odors that develop when your cat urinates and is easy to scoop when it’s time to empty the box.
 It clumps like traditional clumping clay litter.
-You can use the exact same scoop and exact same litter box to use it and remove the waste.
+You can use the exact same scoop and exact same litter box.

 Clumping litter is not common in pellets or all-natural litter materials, making this a top option for those who want the benefit of all-natural litter but the convenience of clumping litter.
 “This litter clumps better than any other natural product I’ve found, and better than a lot of clay-based ones, as well,” said one cat owner.
 “There are rarely any little bits that fall off the main clump ball.”

-This is a great pick for those cats or owners who are sensitive to chemicals, dyes, or fragrances.
-It is naturally unscented.
-The pellets are made with wood fibers that are eco-friendly as well.
+Because it’s naturally unscented, this is a great pick for those cats or owners who are sensitive to chemicals, dyes, or fragrances.
+The pellets are made from wood fibers that are eco-friendly as well.
 If you don’t want to worry about chemicals in your home or around your pet, this is our top recommendation.

 The odor-absorbing performance of this litter gets top marks from us and from reviewers, even those with multiple cats.
 “Wow.
 Some of the best I’ve encountered, either with natural, clay, or unnatural (e.g., silica-based),” said one reviewer.
 “It works remarkably well without heavy masking scents.”
 Many litters just cover up the smell of pet waste with chemical fragrances.
 OKOCAT clumping wood litter actually absorbs it.